 The University of Utah's College of Health is leading the transformation in health care from primarily caring for the sick to empowering people to be healthy, active, and resilient through proactive, preventive, and rehabilitative care.
-Through innovative research and by preparing the next generation of practitioners, the College is on a mission to create a world of "More Health, Less Medicine."
+Through innovative research and by preparing the next generation of practitioners, the College is on a mission to "add more years to our lives, and life to those years."